openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Up bright and early?
 We&#39;re meeting for an OpenFaaS f2f with end-users, contributors and community.
 10.20am outside the keynote hall.
 See you there? <a href="https://twitter.com/hashtag/serverless?src=hash&amp;ref_src=twsrc%5Etfw">#serverless</a> <a href="https://twitter.com/hashtag/community?src=hash&amp;ref_src=twsrc%5Etfw">#community</a> <a href="https://twitter.com/hashtag/faas?src=hash&amp;ref_src=twsrc%5Etfw">#faas</a> <a href="https://twitter.com/hashtag/microservices?src=hash&amp;ref_src=twsrc%5Etfw">#microservices</a> <a href="https://twitter.com/hashtag/gitops?src=hash&amp;ref_src=twsrc%5Etfw">#gitops</a> <a href="https://t.co/Af3BmXvaKl">pic.twitter.com/Af3BmXvaKl</a></p>&mdash; OpenFaaS (@openfaas) <a href="https://twitter.com/openfaas/status/1131450940807098368?ref_src=twsrc%5Etfw">May 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 A frequent topic was deploying data science models to Kubernetes and, of course, can OpenFaaS help deploy models?
-In this post we will introduce a new function template aimed at Python data scientist and walk through a concrete example of deploy a [PyTorch][pytorch-homepage] model.
+In this post we will introduce a new function template aimed at Python data scientists and walk through a concrete example of deploying a [PyTorch][pytorch-homepage] model.

-## The `pydatascience-template`
+## The `pydatascience template`
-The [pydatascience-template][pydata-template] show cases a couple ideas that anyone can leverage in their own functions and templates:
+The [pydatascience template][pydata-template] showcases a couple of ideas that anyone can leverage in their own functions and templates:

 1. using the [Conda package manager][conda-homepage]
-2. setting up a non-root user python environment
+2. setting up a non-root user Python environment
-3. [multi-module python function][multifile-blog-post]
+3. [multi-module Python function][multifile-blog-post]
 4. using HTTP mode in [of-watchdog][of-watchdog-homepage] to load an asset (in this case a model) into memory during startup

 ## The name classifier function